livnatje/DIALOGUE/README.md

 # **Welcome to the DIALOGUE!**

-DIALOGUE is a method for mapping multicellular configurations based on single-cell data.
-By combining penalized matrix decomposition with multilevel modeling, DIALOGUE robustly recovers spatial information, characterizes the cell environment only based on its transcriptome, and identifies generalizable multicellular programs/configurations, including those that underly different phenotypes of interest in health and disease.
+DIALOGUE is a dimensionality reduction approach that uses cross-cell-type associations to identify multicellular programs and map the cell transcriptome as a function of its environment.
+Given single-cell data, it combines penalized matrix decomposition with multilevel modeling, to identify generalizable multicellular programs and examines their association with specific phenotypes of interest.
+By doing so it also robustly recovers spatial information and can characterizes the cell environment based only based on its transcriptome.

 # **Requirements**